-- Start the winter in good condition by following steps 1 and 2 as previously outlined under Tractor in Storage. - 2.
-Whenever possible, give the power pack another charge before using if cold weather operation can be predicted.
+- Start the winter in good condition by following steps 1 and 2 as previously outlined under Tractor in Storage. - Whenever possible, give the battery another charge before using if cold weather operation can be predicted.
 (The night of the snow storm if you plan to remove snow in the morning.) - 3.
-Do not let the power pack stay discharged in cold weather.
-As soon as the work is completed, recharge the power pack.
-If idle time occurs between start and finish, plug charger into outlet and let the power pack charge while you are not using the equipment, even if for only a few minutes.
+Do not let the battery stay discharged in cold weather.
+As soon as the work is completed, put the unit on recharge.
+If idle time occurs between start and finish, plug the charger into an outlet while you are not using the equipment, even if for only a few minutes.
 (This is helpful in any weather to give maximum range and performance.) - 4.
-There is little danger of overcharging the power pack when it is cold, so extra charging in the winter is advisable when the use is expected within the next 24 to 36 hours.
+There is little danger of overcharging the battery when it is cold, so extra charging in the winter is advisable when frequent use is expected.

 MAKE IT A HABIT!
-REMOVE KEY · PLUG IN · START CHARGER
+REMOVE KEY ● PLUG IN ● START CHARGER